 The Jos attacks, the first major incidents in that city since February, were the worst in a weekend of violence in Nigeria, which is fighting a six-year-old rebellion by the Islamist militant group Boko Haram.

 Buhari “wholly condemns the resumption of attacks by terrorists on places of worship,” his spokesperson Femi Adesina said in a statement late on Sunday.
+The government is committed “to doing everything possible to eradicate Boko Haram, terrorism and mindless extremism from Nigeria in the shortest possible time,” Adesina said.

 “These attacks serve as a stark reminder of the threat posed by Boko Haram, which deliberately targets the weak and vulnerable and those, both Muslim and Christian, who will not subscribe to their extremist and intolerant views,” UK Minister for Africa, James Duddridge, said in a statement on Saturday.